 We don’t want to expose our kids by using those cheap kids plastic plates, known to cause chemical leeching under stress (heating, sunlight, scratches, etc).

 We also do not want anything breakable.

 Kids dinner plates made from glass are clean and free of plastic yes, but can easily be shattered.

-We want plates that can be thrown without a single worry (because let’s face it, that’s inevitable)
+We want plates that can be thrown across the room without a single worry (because let’s face it, that’s inevitable).

 These make very nice plates for toddlers, however, they are still susceptible to cracking and should be used by more careful/ older children.

 The winners seem to be both stainless steel plates and silicone plates for toddlers due to their cleanliness and durability!